Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Sheaves of group-category

 In our situation where the $G$ action on $M$ is trivial, $\gamma_{ijk}$ is not determined from the other data and so we include it as a part of the structure.
 Also (\ref{A1.71.2}) is put as a part of conditions.

 When the notion of orbifold was discovered by Satake \cite{Sat56}, he assumed the effectivity of the action of $\Gamma_p$.
 Later when Thurston renamed Satake's V-manifold as an orbifold, he did not change its mathematical content and still assumed the effectivity of $\Gamma_p$.
 Because of this, we include the effectivity of $\Gamma_p$ as a part of the definition of orbifold in this paper. \item Consider the situation of Definition \ref{A1.5}.
-Then in a similar way as Lemma \ref{A1.73}, we can prove
+Then, in Lemma \ref{A1.73}, we proved the equality

-where $\varphi(p) = p'$, $\varphi(q) = q'$, $\varphi(r) = r'$, $q \in \psi_p(s_p^{-1}(0)/\Gamma_p)$, $r \in \psi_q(s_q^{-1}(0)/\Gamma_q)$.
+where $q \in \psi_p(s_p^{-1}(0)/\Gamma_p)$, $r \in \psi_q(s_q^{-1}(0)/\Gamma_q)$, $s \in \psi_r(s_r^{-1}(0)/\Gamma_r)$.
 Since (\ref{A1.82}) is automatic, we did not put it as a part of assumptions in Definition \ref{A1.5}.
 In the situation where effectivity of the $\Gamma_p$ action is not assumed, (\ref{A1.82}) will not be automatic. \item Using the language of category theory, we can rewrite the definition of $Sh(M,\underline G)$, as follows.
 (Our discussion below is informal since we do {\it not} use it in this paper.)

 We first define a category $\mathcal O(M)$.
-Its object is an open set of $M$.
-There is no morphisms from $U$ to $V$ if $U$ is not a subset of $V$.
+Its objects are open sets of $M$.
+There is no morphism from $U$ to $V$ if $U$ is not a subset of $V$.
 If $U \subset V$, there exists exactly one morphism from $U$ to $V$.

 We next consider the 2-category $\underline{\underline G}$ as follows.
 There is only one object in it.
 The category of morphism from this object to itself is $\underline G$.

 Then an element of $Sh(M,\underline G)$ is regarded as a pseudo-functor from $\mathcal O(M)$ to $\underline{\underline G}$, in the sense of \cite{Grot71} Expos\'e VI 8.